-It took him another year and a half to write the first draft of the book.
+It took him another year and a half to write a first draft.
 “I write the first draft for myself,” he said.
 “Everything goes in, anything I want to do goes there.

 “I had to ‘spend’ 32 years with a different person placed in a situation I’ve never been in, all presented to me through the craft of writing.”

-The tone of voice in the book, the tone of the voice of the character gets decided as Towles writes.
-Who Count Alexander Ilyich Rostov would be was decided when Towles wrote this passage, which appears on Page 10, about being escorted to the hotel by two guards:
+The tone of voice of the character gets decided as Towles writes.
+Who Count Alexander Ilyich Rostov would be was decided when Towles wrote this passage, which appears on Page 10, about the Count being escorted to the hotel by two guards:

-“That’s the guy,” Towles said during his speech.
-He may be imprisoned in a hotel, but he still takes charge.
+“That’s the guy,” Towles said as he finished.
+He may be imprisoned in a hotel for the rest of his life, but he still takes charge.